paulocoutinhox/kaktos/README.md

 Invalid Jinja2 syntax can prevent your HTML template from being built.

-Check your terminal to see the error message, the HTML file and line number when invalid syntax was detected.
+Check your terminal to see the error message, the HTML file and the line number where invalid syntax was detected.

 ## Buy me a coffee